Great Lent Activity Package

 - The Akathist Hymn to the Theotokos

 The Akathist Hymn (or Salutations, Χαιρετισμοί) is a special service to the Theotokos, a magnificent poem of praise and supplication to Her to help us in our spiritual struggle.
-It consists of 24 stanzas (oikoi), that are sung in clusters of 6 on each Friday night of the Great Lent.
-On Friday night of the fifth week, the whole Akathist is sung.
+It consists of 24 stanzas (oikoi), that are sung in clusters of 6 on each Friday night of Great Lent.
+On Friday night of the fifth week, the final Akathist Friday, the whole Akathist is sung.
 The service of Small Compline precedes the Akathist.

 - The Great Feast of the Annunciation (Evangelismos)